openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 And finally there is of course the always present issue of KDE-PIM. openSUSE 11.4 will
           ship kdepim 4.4.10 which needs testing.
 There is especially [one annoying bug which makes kontact crash](https://bugs.kde.org/show_bug.cgi?id=185544) when logging in if the last view before logging out was kmail.
-So letâ€™s hope this can be fixed before 11.4 gets released.
+So let’s hope this can be fixed before 11.4 gets released.

 I was really looking forward to KDE-PIM 4.6 since IMAP-support seems a lot better with
           akonadi, at least for my use-cases which include suspending/resuming.
-The latter makes KDE-PIM 4.4â€²s imap slave fail and not recover which works fine with KDE-PIM 4.6.
-You can get regularly updated packages for the latter off openSUSEâ€™s UNSTABLE KDE repo.
+The latter makes KDE-PIM 4.4′s imap slave fail and not recover which works fine with KDE-PIM 4.6.
+You can get regularly updated packages for the latter off openSUSE’s UNSTABLE KDE repo.

 **Help testing **